drkrillo/docs/creator/sdk7/interactivity/player-avatar.md

 {% hint style="warning" %}
 **📔 Note**: To allow the player to have full control over that avatar, you should listen to button events to detect when they press a button, and then trigger the corresponding animation on the NPC avatar.
 See [Button Events](button-events/system-based-events.md) for more details.

-The fludity of control may not be perfect while doing this, you may want to use this only on very specific.
+The fluidity of control may not be perfect while doing this, you may want to use this only in very specific cases.
 {% endhint %}